SchiefLab/SteichenScience2019/README.md

 ## Querying Donors with Zeppelin

 In the Zeppelin notebook folder, we have provided an [example notebook](https://github.com/SchiefLab/HIVPrimeDonors/tree/master/zeppelin_noteboks) for querying our dataset.
-This includes an example  on how to load parquet data as well as an example query using BG18 germline definitions used in Steichen et al.
+This includes an example showing how to load parquet data as well as an example query using BG18 germline definitions used in Steichen et al.